 To prevent a future skunk problem, our technicians will get to work installing protective barriers designed to keep skunks out.
 This usually involves digging out around the perimeter of the deck, shed or porch and burying a heavy steel mesh deep into the ground.
 Our workmanship and materials are backed by a lifetime warranty.

 Like most animals, skunks spend the winter trying to stay alive on less food and avoid the harsh weather.
 They become significantly less active, choosing to hide away in their dens.
 They do not hibernate.
 Instead, they significantly reduce their activity, only occasionally emerging to look for extra food when the conditions are right.
-They sometimes enter a hibernation-like state called torpor.
-This is a sort of involuntary sleep that involves slowing their heart rates and lowering their temperatures.
-It helps them stay alive when resources are scarce.
+The physiological state of torpor allows for skunks to sleep for long periods at a time and conserve their energy.
+Once they have dug a comfortable den in the fall when the ground is still soft, skunks settle in for the winter, remaining inside until spring.
+Since they have short legs, it is hard for skunks to walk through tall snow, leaving them more susceptible to predators.

 Skunks may be attracted to human homes during the winter thanks to the more plentiful food resources.
 Additionally, crawl spaces and porches can make lovely dens.
 If you notice any skunks activity around your home, especially in the fall as they prepare for winter, call in professionals to help deal with the problem.